dolphinspired/CHIPS/README.md

 ## ![EXIT](https://raw.githubusercontent.com/dolphinspired/CHIPS/master/img/exit.png) Changelog ![EXIT](https://raw.githubusercontent.com/dolphinspired/CHIPS/master/img/exit.png)

+**Beta**

+The beta phase will begin once the game is feature-complete (compared to MS-CC1).
+This will focus on creating a level editor, creating real levels, and enhancing the game for web browser and mobile play.

 **Alpha**

+The alpha phase of development will focus on getting all MS-CC1 features into the game and making sure the game controls accurately and, in general, adheres to the [Microsoft Ruleset](http://chipschallenge.wikia.com/wiki/Ruleset#Microsoft_ruleset).

+* 0.3.0 - Chip's most sentient foes, the Teeth and Tank, are now alive!
+They're squatting in the freshly-painted Level 5.
+And with that, all monsters are now in the game!
+In other news:
+  * Actually a CC2 feature: the Red Thief is now available in Level 2.
+In this edition, the red thief will politely ask for all the keys you are carrying, but will leave your boots alone.
+  * The tileset was rearranged a little bit, do a hard-refresh in your browser to make sure you're getting the latest one.
+  * Several objects were moved out of chips.util.js and into chips.obj.js.
+This file follows more closely a Module-style architecture, which I would like to implement across the app.
-* 0.2.2 - 2 new enemies, the Blob and the Walker, can now be observed in Level 10!
+* 0.2.2 - 2 new monsters, the Blob and the Walker, can now be observed in Level 10!
-* 0.2.1 - Enemies have appeared!
+* 0.2.1 - Monsters have appeared!
 You can see the Glider, Fireball, Bug, and Paramecium in action on Level 9, or the Ball on Level 3.
 In addition...
   * You can now hold down the arrow keys to move continuously.
 Practice "marching" with the bugs in Level 9 to see how the timing pairs up.
   * Pausing!
 You can now pause your game with SHIFT-C or the Pause button the control panel.
 Also, the game will automatically pause when you lose focus on the game's page (much like the original), but you must manually unpause.
 * 0.2.0 - No feature changes, but a MAJOR code overhaul.
 App rearchitected for improved modularity.